alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PermissionScope](https://github.com/nickoneill/PermissionScope)
 * [PMAlertController](https://github.com/Codeido/PMAlertController) - PMAlertController is a great and customizable substitute to UIAlertController.
 * [PokeModal](https://github.com/lborgav/PokeModal) - Simple Modal View inspired Pokémon GO written in Swift.
+* [PokerCard](https://github.com/iWeslie/PokerCard) - A new generation of Alert View with fluid design.
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
 It is written in pure swift.
 * [Popover-label](https://github.com/eonist/Popover-label) - Popover label for iOS.
 * [PopUp](https://github.com/mhlangagc/PopUp) - A simple way to implement a Pop up from the bottom informing the user of any changes within the app or some action they need to do.
 It Pops up in the KeyWindow and hence over all views, tableViews or collectionViews.